rust-lang/prev.rust-lang.org/faq.md

 ```

 If you know this is going to happen, perhaps it saves a small number of keystrokes, but it also greatly increases the possibility for surprising error messages when you actually meant for `baz()` to be `bar::baz()`, and it decreases the readability of the code by making the meaning of a function call dependent on module declaration.
 These are not tradeoffs we are willing to make.

+However, in the future, an IDE could help manage declarations, which gives you the best of both worlds: machine assistance for pulling in names, but explicit declarations about where those names are coming from.

 <!--
 ### How do I package and archive crates from [http://crates.io](http://crates.io)?